As Seen In

 Founder of Shop Fix Academy + Driving Growth

-Aaron is the operator of six auto repair shops and the host of “Fixin’ Cars with Aaron Stokes” on Nashville’s 99.7 WTN.
+Aaron is the operator of five auto repair shops and the host of “Fixin’ Cars with Aaron Stokes” on Nashville’s 99.7 WTN.
 When Aaron started Shop Fix Academy, he didn’t want to offer anything like what other coaching companies in the industry were offering; programs that charged a fortune but delivered weak content, superficial interaction, and little value.